Finder Not Responding After Updating to Sonoma [5 Methods]

 run command in terminal

 Step 6.
-Execute the command with "Return".
-Close "Terminal" after Terminal verifies installation creation.
+To complete the installation, execute the command with the "Return" button and close the "Terminal" window after it verifies the installation creation.

 Step 8.
 Shut down and restart your Mac in recovery mode.

 Step 9.
-In macOS Utilities, choose "Disk Utility".
-Select "Erase" on your Mac's startup disk.
-Use the on-screen instructions to wipe the disk.
+To erase your Mac's startup disk, go to macOS Utilities, select "Disk Utility", and then choose "Erase" on your Mac's startup disk, following the on-screen instructions to wipe the disk.

 boot Mac into Disk Utility